Simmax77/fluid-master/README.md

     *   Dipole vector field calculations

 ---
-*   Inspired by david.li's fluid simulation
+*   Inspired by david.li's fluid simulation, MIT license(free to share, free to use, free to modify)
-*Enjoy the flow! 🌊*
+* Enjoy the flow! 🌊*